qurobert/matcha/README.md

 ### 2. Environment Configuration

-Create a `.env` file in the root directory with necessary environment variables:
+Create a `.env` file in the root directory with necessary environment variables like the .env.example and add:
-- Database credentials
-- API keys
-- Other configuration settings
+- random jwt access token
+- random jwt refresh token
+- address mail for sending verification and reset password mail
+- password of the mail address

 ### 3. Launch the Application